The Great Debate

 Could your school debate their way to the top?

 Since 2015, the RSPCA have held the event - Animal Welfare: The Great Debate with KS3 students from schools across England and Wales.
-The 2019 heats are currently underway, with the finals taking place in June.
-To register your interest for the 2020 events, please email firstname.lastname@example.org
+We're currently planning next year's programme - to register your interest for the 2020 events, please email email@example.com

 Whose Responsibility is Animal Welfare?